James Michael Curley: Second mayoralty (1922–1926)

-Third mayoralty (1930–34)
+Third mayoralty (1930–1934)

-In 1929, Curley won a third non-consecutive term as Mayor.
+In 1929, Curley won a third non-consecutive term as mayor.

-In 1932, Curley was denied by a place in the Massachusetts delegation to the 1932 Democratic National Convention by Governor Joseph B. Ely.
+In 1932, Governor Joseph B. Ely denied Curley a place in the Massachusetts delegation to the 1932 Democratic National Convention.
 Instead, Curley engineered his selection as a delegate from Puerto Rico under the alias of Alcalde (Spanish for "Mayor") Jaime Curleo.
-Some say his support was instrumental in Franklin D. Roosevelt's nomination at the Convention, but he broke with Roosevelt after the president refused to appoint him Ambassador to Ireland.
+Some say Curley's support was instrumental in Franklin D. Roosevelt's nomination at the convention, but Curley broke with Roosevelt after the president refused to appoint him Ambassador to Ireland.

-In 1933, he served as the president of the United States Conference of Mayors.
+In 1933, Curley served as the president of the United States Conference of Mayors.

-Governorship (1935–37)
+Governorship (1935–1937)

 In 1934, amid a more favorable national and statewide environment for Democrats, Curley ran for Governor again.
-This time, he defeated Republican Lieutenant Governor Gaspar Bacon, an opponent of Roosevelt's New Deal, by more than 100,000.
+This time, he defeated Republican Lieutenant Governor Gaspar G. Bacon, an opponent of Roosevelt's New Deal, by more than 100,000.

 Curley's single term as governor was described by one commentator as "ludicrous part of the time, shocking most of the time, and tawdry all of the time."
 It began with a shoving match with outgoing Governor Ely and descended into bare-knuckle politics.
 Curley expended significant political capital seeking to defang the Boston Finance Commission, which was closing in on the financial malfeasance of his mayoral administrations.
 Committee members were accused of failing to do their jobs and impeached, and investigators were fired.
 Curley was eventually able to install a more pliant commission and turned its attention to his political opponents.
 The negative press surrounding these actions ensured a loss of public popularity, as did his failure to significantly address widespread unemployment.
 His administration embarked on one major public works project, the Quabbin Reservoir, whose construction contracts were issued in signature Curley style.

 In 1935, in a tweak at the state's WASP elite, Curley appeared at Harvard's commencement (a traditional ceremonial function of the Governor) wearing silk stockings, knee britches, a powdered wig, and a three-cornered hat with flowing plume.
 When University marshals objected, the story goes, Curley reportedly whipped out a copy of the Statutes of the Massachusetts Bay Colony which prescribed proper dress for the occasion and claimed that he was the only person at the ceremony properly dressed, thereby endearing him to many working and middle class Yankees.

+Curley's term as governor of Massachusetts has been characterized by one biographer as "a disaster mitigated only by moments of farce" for its free spending and corruption.

 In 1936, instead of seeking reelection, Curley ran for the United States Senate.
 He lost the race to State Representative Henry Cabot Lodge Jr., a moderate Republican, despite a national landslide in favor of Democrats.